cadik/TMS/README.md

 The TMS package consists of
--tmolib - a library for loading, writing and processing of LDR and HDR files in various formats -tmocmd - a command line tool, which loads an image, runs a specific plugin, and writes the final output -tmogui - an application, which uses the same plugins as tmocmd, to enable visual inspection of the results, interactive setting of parameters, and other operations
+- tmolib - a library for loading, writing and processing of LDR and HDR files in various formats
+- tmocmd - a command line tool, which loads an image, runs a specific plugin, and writes the final output
+- tmogui - an application, which uses the same plugins as tmocmd, to enable visual inspection of the results, interactive setting of parameters, and other operations
--TMOYourOperatorName/TMOYourOperatorNameLinux - templates for your own plugins -TMOWard94 - an example plugin implementing a simple tone mapping method [Ward 1994] -TMOLinux/TMOW32 - linux/Windows specific plugin code
+- TMOYourOperatorName/TMOYourOperatorNameLinux - templates for your own plugins
+- TMOWard94 - an example plugin implementing a simple tone mapping method [Ward 1994]
+- TMOLinux/TMOW32 - linux/Windows specific plugin code

 Compiling
 --------

 To compile run in this directory

 	cmake .
 	make

 Use cmake version 2.4.8 and higher.

 You need at least these libraries (and versions):